cozy/cozy-doctypes/docs/io.cozy.files.md

 They can have `metadata`:

-- `sharing-status` will be set if the link can be used to open a sharing.
+- `sharing.status` will be set if the link can be used to open a sharing.
 2 values are possible: `new` and `seen`, depending on whether the link has been opened.
-- `target-cozy` is set to the cozy instance when relevant (mostly sharing and internal links)
+- `target.cozyMetadata.instance` is set to the cozy instance when relevant (mostly sharing and internal links)
-- `target-doctype` is the doctype of the destination of the link (when the link goes to a sharing or document inside a cozy)
+- `target._type` is the doctype of the destination of the link (when the link goes to a sharing or document inside a cozy)
-- `target-mime` is the mime-type of the destination of the link (when it is a file)
+- `target.mime` is the mime-type of the destination of the link (when it is a file)
-- `target-app` is the slug of the destination app (internal links only).
+- `target.app` is the slug of the destination app (internal links only).

 #### Example (JSON format)